top of page

 When I first read The Odyssey, I questioned whether Odysseus even wanted to return home, after all, the poem reminds us, 'a man who has been through bitter experiences and travelled far, enjoys even his sufferings after a time.'

 Odysseus yearns for a life free of war and suffering, and for the love of his wife Penelope.
 He has no idea if and when he will get home, or what he will find when he gets there.
 As the story develops, home begins to take on a mythological status.
-In The Story of Fire Saga, home is the hygge cosiness of Iceland, the wisdom of the elves, and the certainty of Ja Ja Ding Dong every Saturday night in the local pub.
+In The Story of Fire Saga, home is the folky cosiness of Iceland, the wisdom of the elves, and the certainty of Ja Ja Ding Dong every Saturday night in the local pub.

 The Portuguese writer Fernando Pessoa captures this in his posthumous work The Book of Disquiet: